 Costa Rica's tenancy law is still pro-tenant

 Despite the passage of a new law aiming to strike a balance between landlords and tenants, the rental market is still pro-tenant.

 Rent: Rents can initially be freely negotiated between landlord and tenant.
 If rent for housing purposes is agreed in US dollars or other foreign currency, no yearly increases are allowed.
 Rent increases are allowed only in the case of agreements in colones, the Costa Rican currency.

 Tenant Security: The minimum lease term is three years, but the tenant can cancel it anytime by giving a three-month notice.
 Unpaid rent can be very difficult to collect.

-During the third quarter of 2017, unemployment stood at 9.4%, up from 8.5% in the previous quarter but down from 9.7% in the same period last year, according to INEC.
+During the second quarter of 2019, unemployment stood at 11.9%, up from 8.7% in the same period last year, according to INEC.

 Inflation picked up to 2.89% in July 2019, the highest level since March 2015 but still within the inflation target of 3% set by the central bank.